yhagio/tutorialedge.net/content/challenges/go/working-with-json.md

 ---
-title: "Challenge 21 - Working with JSON"
+title: "Challenge 21 - JSON and Stock Dividends"
 date: 2020-08-02T21:08:18+01:00
-desc: In this challenge, you are going to be building a function that takes in two string values and checks to see if they are permutations of each other!
+desc: In this challenge, you are going to need to work with JSON strings and parse JSON in Go in order to retrieve the highest dividend stocks!
 author: Elliot Forbes
 twitter: https://twitter.com/elliot_f
 series: